polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 instance C# would require monumental amounts of work, and it would probably be specific to one particular construct.
-While the above Hyperlambda endpoint could easily be modified to take an expression as an argument, resulting in that it could answer _any_ question we might have relating to what our files does.
+While the above Hyperlambda endpoint could easily be modified to take an expression as an argument, resulting in that it could answer _any_ question we might have relating to what our files do.

-This effectively results in that we end up with _"Hyperlambda 'query language' capabilities"_, allowing us to treat code, the same way we treat data, reflect upon the code, and query the code - Giving us a high level view of what our codebase as a whole does, in addition to exactly explaining what individual files actually do.
+This effectively results in that we end up with _"Hyperlambda 'query language' capabilities"_, allowing us to treat code, the same way we treat data, reflect upon the code, and query the code - Giving us a high level view of what our codebase as a whole does, in addition to exactly understanding what individual files does.
 This allows us to build _tools_ on top of our Hyperlambda code, that automates the maintenance of our code.

-Of course, expanding
+And in fact, the crudifier itself is mereley _one_ such tool.
+We could build hundreds of similar tools, doing _other_ tasks for us automatically.

-this into querying hundreds, and even thousands of servers simultaneously, would also be fairly simply - Aggregating the end result into some high level report or something equivalent.
-Let's illustrate this by creating a generic _"code query endpoint"_, where we can supply some Hyperlambda as _input_, and have it executed towards _every single file_ in our _"/modules/"_ folder.
+Let's illustrate this by creating a generic _"code query endpoint"_, where we can supply an expression as _input_, and have it evaluated towards _every single file_ in our _"/modules/"_ folder.
 Add the following file into your _"/modules/tutorials/"_ folder.